Film: Invasion USA (1985)

-- Nightmare Dreams: Hunter is such a fearsome adversary to Rostov, that he has nightmares about him kicking his ass.
+- Nightmare Sequence: Hunter is such a fearsome adversary to Rostov, that he has nightmares about him kicking his ass.

 - Novelization: By Jason Frost, a pseudonym used by writers Raymond Obstfeld and Rich Rainey.
 It is unclear which one wrote it.

 - Offscreen Teleportation: